thegodone/scaffold_hopping_whales/README.md

 ``
 jupyter notebook
 ``
-Click on the notebook file "virtual_screening_pipeline.jpynb".
+Click on one notebook file "virtual_screening_pipeline.jpynb" or "virtual_screening_pipeline_parilized.jpynb".
 There, you will find additional information on the required calculation steps.
+- virtual_screening_pipeline_parilized uses joblib
+- both notebooks using vectorized version of lcm.

 ## How to cite
 If you use this code or parts thereof, please cite the following papers: